correlation-one/C1GamesStarterKit/README.md

 ### Using the C1 CLI

-In the below examples, we assume your working directory is AIGamesStarterKit and you are storing your algos in the algos/ directory
+In the below examples, we assume your working directory is C1GamesStarterKit and you are storing your algos in the algos/ directory

 #### Creating your first algo